The Sting II poster

 The inciting incident occurs at 12 minutes when Veronica Salerno approaches Gondorff with a proposition to con Doyle Lonnegan's rival, gangster Macalinski, who murdered her brother.
 Personal stakes are introduced..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Gondorff commits to the con and the team puts their elaborate fake gambling operation into motion, setting up the Big Store., moving from reaction to action.
+This illustrates the protagonist's commitment to Gondorff commits to the con and the team puts their elaborate fake gambling operation into motion, setting up the Big Store., moving from reaction to action.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
 Here, The con appears to fall apart when Macalinski discovers the deception.
-A crew member is killed, and Gondorff faces losing everything including his life., illustrates the protagonist at their lowest point.
+A crew member is killed, and Gondorff faces losing everything including his life., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Gondorff realizes the collapse was part of an even deeper con.
 He synthesizes a final play that uses Macalinski's paranoia against him., demonstrating the transformation achieved throughout the journey.